-- 3. (1) For the purposes of this Act, any reference in section 1 of the Intestate Succession Act to a spouse who survived the deceased must be construed as including 35 every spouse and every woman contemplated in paragraphs (a), (b) and (c) of section 2(2) - (2) For the purposes of this Act and in the application of section 1(1)(c) of the Intestate Succession Act, the following subparagraph must be regarded as having been added to that section: - "(iii) where the intestate estate is not sufficient to provide each surviving spouse and woman contemplated in paragraphs (a), (b) and (c) of section 2(2) of the Reform of Customary Law of Succession and Regulation of Related Matters Act, 2008, with the amount fixed by the Minister, the estate shall be divided equally between such spouses;". - (3) In the determination of a child's portion for the purposes of dividing the estate of a deceased in terms of the Intestate Succession Act, paragraph (f) of section 1(4) of that Act must be regarded to read as follows: - "(f) a child's portion, in relation to the intestate estate of the deceased, shall be calculated by dividing the monetary value of the estate by a number equal to the number of children of the deceased who have either survived the deceased or have died before the deceased but are survived by their descendants, plus the number of spouses and women contemplated in paragraphs (a), (b) and (c) of section 2(2) of the Reform of Customary Law of Succession and Regulation of Related Matters Act, 2008."
+- 3. (1) For the purposes of this Act, any reference in section 1 of the Intestate Succession Act to a spouse who survived the deceased must be construed as including every spouse and every woman referred to in paragraphs (a), (b) and (c) of section 2(2).
+40 - (2) For the purposes of this Act and in the application of section 1(1)(c) of the Intestate Succession Act, the following subparagraph must be regarded as having been added to that section: - "(iii) where the intestate estate is not sufficient to provide each surviving spouse and woman referred to in paragraphs (a), (b) and (c) of section 2(2) of the Reform 45 of Customary Law of Succession and Regulation of Related Matters Act, 2008, with the amount fixed by the Minister, the estate shall be divided equally between such spouses;". - (3) In the determination of a child's portion for the purposes of dividing the estate of a deceased in terms of the Intestate Succession Act, paragraph (f) of section 1(4) of that 50 Act must be regarded to read as follows: - "(f) a child's portion, in relation to the intestate estate of the deceased, shall be calculated by dividing the monetary value of the estate by a number equal to the number of children of the deceased who have either survived the deceased or have died before the deceased but are survived by their descendants, plus the number of spouses and women referred to in paragraphs (a), (b) and (c) of section 2(2) of the Reform of Customary Law of Succession and Regulation of Related Matters Act, 2008."

-Disposition of property allotted or accruing to wife in customary marriage
+Disposition of property allotted or accruing to woman in customary marriage

-- 4. (1) Property allotted or accruing to a woman or her house under customary law by virtue of her customary marriage may be disposed of in terms of a will of such woman. - (2) Any reference in the will of a woman contemplated in subsection (1) to her child or children and any reference in section 1 of the Intestate Succession Act to a descendant, in relation to such woman, must be construed as including any child- - (a) born of a union between the husband of such woman and another woman entered into in accordance with customary law for the purpose of procreating children for the house of the first-mentioned woman; and - (b) born to a woman to whom the first-mentioned woman was married under 10 customary law for the purpose of providing children to the first-mentioned woman's house.
+- 4. (1) Property allotted or accruing to a woman or her house under customary law by virtue of her customary marriage may be disposed of in terms of a will of such a woman. - (2) Any reference in the will of a woman referred to in subsection (1) to her child or children and any reference in section 1 of the Intestate Succession Act to a descendant, in relation to such a woman, must be construed as including any child- - (a) born of a union between the husband of such a woman and another woman entered into in accordance with customary law for the purpose of providing children for the first-mentioned woman's house; or - (b) born to a woman to whom the first-mentioned woman was married under 10 customary law for the purpose of providing children for the first-mentioned woman's house.

-(3) Nothing in this section is to be construed as preventing any person subject to customary law, other than the woman contemplated in subsection (1), to dispose of assets in terms of a will.
+(3) Nothing in this section is to be construed as preventing any person subject to customary law, other than the woman referred to in subsection (1), from disposing assets in terms of a will.